Miserlou/Zappa/README.md

     $ zappa tail production

 By default, this will show all log items.
-You can use the argument `--http` to filter for HTTP requests, which will be in the common log format.
+You can use the argument `--http` to filter for HTTP requests, which will be in the Apache Common Log Format.

+    $ zappa tail production --http

+If you don't like the default log colors, you can turn them off with `--no-color`.

 #### Remote Function Invocation